 It depends.
 Generally, auto insurance companies offer discounts for married couples.
 Why? – Because, statistically speaking, married couples are less likely to be involved in collisions.
 The reason for this is unclear; however, it has been speculated that married drivers drive less than single drivers, thus reducing the chances of an accident.
-It’s also been hypothesizes that married drivers take less risks than single drivers (perhaps because they are considering their spouse when they are driving).
+It’s also been hypothesized that married drivers take fewer risks than single drivers (perhaps because they are considering their spouse when they are driving).

 Whatever the reason is, since statistics show that married couples are less likely to be involved in motor vehicle collisions, the rates for married couples are usually less than single drivers.
 Therefore, if you add your husband to your policy and he ditches the policy that he had while he was single, you will likely pay less than you would when you each had your own individual policies.

 However, while generally speaking, married couples pay less for auto insurance, there is a chance that your rates could increase when adding your husband or wife to your policy.
 For example, if your husband has been involved in several accidents or has multiple moving violations on his driving record and you are adding him to your policy, your premiums will likely go up.

 While adding your spouse to your auto insurance policy is recommended (and generally required), it might still be a wise idea to maintain separate policies.
 Why?
 Because there may be instances where having individual policies will be in your best interest.